dpryan79/MethylDackel/README.md

 5. The number of alignments/pairs reporting methylated bases
 6. The number of alignments/pairs reporting unmethylated bases

 All coordinates are 0-based half open, which conforms to the bedGraph definition.
 When paired-end reads are aligned, it can often occur that their alignments overlap.
-In such cases, PileOMeth will not count both reads of the pair in its output as doing so would lead to incorrect downstream statistical results.
+In such cases, PileOMeth will not count both reads of the pair in its output, as doing so would lead to incorrect downstream statistical results.

 An example of the output is below: